johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

 - To insert the fourth game edisk into DF0: again, press ++end+ctrl+1++ followed by ++end+4++ .

+You can view the disk swapper configuration for the currently loaded game config in the TODO **Host / Disk swapper** configuration tab of the WinUAE settings window.

+TODO disk swapper screenshot

 !!! warning "Patience is still a virtue"